July 2021 Round-Up

 Watched: 29.07.2021

 Amusing story premise of mistaken identity where a butler poses as his master, a prince, and imitates his master's immoral behaviour.
 In the role of the butler we have Paul Lukas (for whom I watched this movie) and I loved to see him in a rare comedy role, being playful and a bit silly.
 But .... the execution of this premise could have been better and the comedy didn't come off that well.
 I liked Nils Asther as the prince, especially the scene where's he playing the butler.
-But I was disappointed in Elissa Landi's performance and how her character wasn't that likeable, even though she was also impersonating someone else.
+But I was disappointed with Elissa Landi's performance and how her character wasn't that likeable, even though she was also impersonating someone else.
 Paul Lukas might not be the best choice for such a light part but he did well, despite overdoing his befuddlement at times.
 I liked the trickery with the broken fuse and the romantic candlelight.
 The worst part of this Ernst Lubitsch-like comedy is the music.
 It's constantly in the background or foreground and just never lets up.
 Not necessarily awful music, but the way it was used incessantly was very grating.
 (Photos: Paul Lukas and Elissa Landi / Nils Asther and Elissa Landi / Paul Lukas and Elissa Landi)

 MAGNIFICENT OBSESSION (1935) ★★½